tessercat/daoistic-data/about.md

 I'm certainly no expert,
 definitely not Daoist,
-but I love how
-jazzy and pithy
-the poems are,
-and I like spending time
+but I like spending time
-tinkering on this website,
 wondering what they were on about, and sometimes trying to express what I think I find there in my own words.

-You can contact me by emailing peter at daoistic.ca.
+You can contact me by emailing
+*peter* at *daoistic.ca*.